zain-asif96/tip-calculator/README.md

   <b>Introduction</b>
 </h3>

-The Tip Calculator application contains various UI elements for calculating a tip, teaching about user input, and State in Compose.
+The Tip Calculator application contains various UI elements for calculating a tip, like user input, and State in Compose.